pivotal-cf/docs-pks/vsphere-nsxt-cluster-objects.hbs.md

   </tr>
 </table>

 <p class="note"><strong>Note</strong>: For production clusters, three control plane nodes are required, and a minimum of three worker nodes are required.
-See <a href="vsphere-nsxt-rpd-mpd.html">Requirements for Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX</a> for more information.</p>
+See <a href="vsphere-nsxt-rpd-mpd.html">Requirements for {{  vars.product }} on vSphere with NSX</a> for more information.</p>

 ##<a id="nsxt-ls"></a> NSX Logical Switches

-When a new Kubernetes cluster is created, Tanzu Kubernetes Grid Integrated Edition creates the following [NSX logical switches](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/nsxt-dc/3-0/administration-guide/manager-mode/logical-switches-and-configuring-vm-attachment.html):
+When a new Kubernetes cluster is created, {{  vars.product }} creates the following [NSX logical switches](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/nsxt-dc/3-0/administration-guide/manager-mode/logical-switches-and-configuring-vm-attachment.html):

 <table>
   <tr>